Thunbergia alata: Description

 Thunbergia alata has a vine habit, and can grow to a height of 5 m high in warmer zones, or much less as a container plant or as an annual.
 It has twining stems with heart or arrow-shaped leaves.
 The three and a half to seven and a half centimeters long and two and a half centimeters wide leaves are triangular to heart-shaped.
 Their edges are wavy and both surfaces are hairy.
 The leaf blades sit on up to six and a half centimeters long petioles, which attach at a distance of four and a half to 13 centimeters on the one to one and a quarter millimeter thick stem axis.

 Inflorescence

 The hairy, mostly orange-yellow flowers have five petals and appear throughout the growing season, which grow on up to eight and a half centimeters long inflorescence axes.
 They typically are warm orange with a characteristic dark spot in the centre.
 The central two centimeter long corolla tube is black-violet.
 Each of the single flowers has two triangular to oval, hairy bracts that taper towards the outside.
 They are 18 to 20 millimeters long and nine to ten millimeters wide.
 The serrated calyx is about two millimeters long and has between 15 and 17 awl-shaped lobes.
 The corolla tube measures around four centimeters and shows five two centimeter large corolla lobes with right-hand covering buds on the outside.

+The plant flowers from mid-summer to the first frost, but it will flower all year round in milder, frostless climate zones.

 The 16 to 18 millimeter long fruits are finely hairy.
 At the base they have a diameter of seven millimeters.
 The four seeds measure 3.5 millimeters.